eersnington/workflow-cloudflare-world/packages/world-cloudflare/HOW_IT_WORKS.md

 In both cases you control versioning via normal Worker deployments, and the Durable Object keeps streaming state consistent across versions.

 > Need a starting point?
-Run `npx workflow-cloudflare-world` inside your project and it will scaffold `wrangler.json` plus a queue handler (exporting `StreamCoordinator`) tailored to your answers.
+Run `npx workflow-cloudflare-world` inside your project and it will scaffold `wrangler.json` (bindings, assets directory, migrations, `nodejs_compat` flag) plus a queue handler exporting `StreamCoordinator`, tailored to your answers.

 ## Comparison with Other Worlds